Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Results

 \subsection{Comparative Analysis}

+We compare our proposed planning framework for dynamic environment with a state-of-the-art algorithm by \textit{AlonsoMora et al.} \cite{2017_AlonsoMora}.
+We also compare our planning algorithm with the algorithm proposed \textit{Zhang et al.} \cite{2025_zhang}.

-Our proposed algorithm and a state-of-the-art algorithm in \cite{2017_AlonsoMora} have been employed separately to plan the motion for cooperative object transportation in the same environment.
+We have separately employed our proposed algorithm and the state-of-the-art algorithm by \textit{AlonsoMora et al.} \cite{2017_AlonsoMora} to plan the motion for cooperative object transportation in the same environment.
 The results from our proposed motion planning are compared with the other method.
-Fig. \ref{fig4a}-\ref{fig4d} shows four snapshots of object transportation maneuver obtained from our proposed online motion planning algorithm in Section \ref{MotionPlanning}, where the light green regions indicate the static obstacle-free region around the path.
-The obtained motion plan using the technique by \textit{Alonso-Mora et al.} \cite{2017_AlonsoMora} is presented till the planner fails to plan motion using four snapshots in Fig. \ref{fig4e}-\ref{fig4h}.
+Fig. \ref{fig4a}, \ref{fig4b}, \ref{fig4c} and \ref{fig4d} shows four snapshots of object transportation maneuver obtained from our proposed online motion planning algorithm in Section \ref{MotionPlanning}, where the light green regions indicate the static obstacle-free region around the path.
+The obtained motion plan using the technique by \textit{Alonso-Mora et al.} \cite{2017_AlonsoMora} is presented till the planner fails to plan motion using four snapshots in Fig. \ref{fig4e}, \ref{fig4f}, \ref{fig4g} and \ref{fig4h}.
 The light green area indicates a complete obstacle-free convex region around the formation for the horizon time $T_h$.
 The region defined by the dynamic obstacle for the time horizon $T_h$ intersects with the convex hull by the collaborative manipulators shown in Fig. \ref{fig:collision}.
 Thus, the position-time space embedded obstacle-free convex region-based method for the dynamic obstacle fails to find an obstacle-free convex region at time instant $t=14.25\ s$ shown in Fig. \ref{fig4f} and the MMRs collide with the dynamic obstacle.
 The failure to find an obstacle-free region at $t= 14\ s$ while the obstacle is very close to the formation leads to a collision with the dynamic obstacle.
-Compared to the method proposed by by \textit{Alonso-Mora et al.} \cite{2017_AlonsoMora}, our proposed algorithm in Section \ref{MotionPlanning} successfully computes a collision-free motion plan.
+Compared to the method proposed by \textit{Alonso-Mora et al.} \cite{2017_AlonsoMora}, our proposed algorithm in Section \ref{MotionPlanning} successfully computes a collision-free motion plan.

+We compare the computational time in Python implementation in Table \ref{tab:ComputationTime} for an online motion planning horizon.
+We have run the motion planning algorithm a Laptop equipped with AMD Rayzen 5800H CPU, 16 GB RAM Windows 11 OS.
+The dynamic obstacle trajectory has been altered to $p_{dyn} = [0.5+0.056t, 1.0-0.112t]$, making both planning algorithms work.
+The computation time statistics are shown in Table \ref{tab:ComputationTimeComp}.
+The computation time of our proposed algorithm is lower.
+The proposed approach demonstrates the real-time performance of less than $1\ s$.